yiyej/yiyej.github.io/research.md

 5. Y. Jiang, J. Bigot, E. Provenzi.
 Commutativity of spatiochromatic covariance matrices in natural image statistics. *Mathematics in Engineering*.
 2020, 2(2): 313-339.
 The work is conducted in the context of the Master 2 internship at Institut de Mathématiques de Bordeaux.

+## PhD Thesis

+<a href="https://theses.hal.science/tel-04062432/">Statistical analysis of spatio-temporal and multi-dimensional data from a network of sensors</a>

 ## Reports

 F. Coppini, Y. Jiang, S. Tabti.
 Predictive models on 1D signals in a small-data environment.
 Hal: hal-03211100.
 2020.
 This report is the result of work during the Semaine d'\'Etudes Math\'ematiques et Entreprises, where 4 teams of PhD students were dedicated to solve the problems proposed by the partner companies.